Empire Colonial Francais: Indo-Chine (Cambodia and Laos)

 Jules Gervais-Courtellemont

 Jules Gervais-Courtellemont (1863, Avon, France – 31 Oct.
-1931, Paris) was a professional French explorer and photographer whose photographs of Indochina and Cambodia were widely published, often without his knowledge.
+1931, Paris) was a professional French explorer, photoengraver and photographer whose photographs of French Indochina and Cambodia were widely published, often without his knowledge.

-With wife Hélène Lallemand — the daughter of explorer Charles Lallemand and also a professional photographer herself –, he visited Indochina, then Yunnan, Tibet, and China in 1900 – 1903.
+With wife Hélène Lallemand (31 July 1861, Baden, Germany — 15 June 1922, Paris) — Lallemand’s daughter and a professional photographer herself –, he visited Indochina, then Yunnan — from which he seems to have been expelled by the local authorities, according to Charles Francois, an EFEO correspondent, as his interest in the Muslim minorities of Yunnan was seen as suspect — Tibet, and China in 1900 – 1903.
 Part of their work was exhibited in Hanoi in 1902, and Jules was granted the Gold Medal of the Société géographique de France.
 He was a lifelong friend of Pierre Loti’s, with whom he shared a passion for the ‘exotic’.

 When First World War broke, Courtellemont decided to cover the military actions in France, in particular the involvement of ‘Colonial troops’ in the battles.
-He applied a technique of color photography developed since 1908 and known as “autochrome”.
-His work is kept in various museums, including the Albert-Kahn Museum in Boulogne-Billancourt.
+He applied a technique of color photography known as ‘natural color photography’ or ‘autochrome’.
+His work is kept at the Albert-Kahn Museum in Boulogne-Billancourt — in 1913, he was entrusted with the artistic direction of Kahn’s monumental project, ‘Archives de la Planète’ –, and in the National Geographic archive in Washington, D.C.
+He also contributed to the French magazine L’Illustration from 1903 to 1923.

 Octave Vandelet